flynn/flynn/README.md

 Flynn components are divided into two _layers_.

 **Layer 0** is a low-level resource framework inspired by the [Google Omega](http://eurosys2013.tudos.org/wp-content/uploads/2013/paper/Schwarzkopf.pdf) paper.
+Layer 0 also includes service discovery

 **Layer 1** is a set of higher level components that makes it easy to deploy and maintain applications and databases.